Darren Aronofsky: Nonfiction work

 In 2018, Aronofsky executive produced the 10-part documentary series One Strange Rock for National Geographic.
 Episodes cover topics like the universe's origins, alien life, human intelligence, and themes of survival and destruction.
 Daniel Fienberg of The Hollywood Reporter describes One Strange Rock as "spectacular, delivering the same sort of bringing-science-to-life thrills for Earth as Cosmos did with the universe and Blue Planet and Planet Earth have done with myriad lifeforms."

 Aronofsky executive produced another National Geographic docuseries showcasing the planet's wonders, Welcome to Earth.
 The six-episode program was released in December 2021.

 In 2020, Aronofsky produced director Lance Oppenheim's debut feature documentary, Some Kind of Heaven.
 Set in The Villages retirement community in Florida, the film follows four residents who struggle to fit into the community's prepackaged paradise.
 In The A.V.
 Club, A.A.
 Dowd says Some Kind of Heaven "is surely one of the most gorgeously, strikingly shot documentaries in recent memory".
 The film premiered at the Sundance Film Festival before being released by Magnolia Pictures in 2021.

 In 2022, Aronofsky produced director Alex Pritz's documentary The Territory, about the Indigenous Uru-Eu-Wau-Wau people's struggle against advancing deforestation in the Brazilian Amazon, caused by farmers and unauthorized settlers.
 The film had its world premiere at the 2022 Sundance Film Festival on January 22, 2022, and was released theatrically on August 19, 2022, by National Geographic to critical praise.
 Guy Lodge of Variety writes, "'The Territory' is handsome without resting unduly on the natural beauty of its imperiled landscape, though iridescent closeups of plant and insect activity make clear the larger circle of life at stake here."
 The film was awarded a 2022 Peabody Award and was shortlisted for an Academy Award in the Documentary Feature Film category.

+In 2023, Aronfosky produced and directed Postcard from Earth, an inaugural show for the Las Vegas Sphere.

 Aronofsky also created and executive produced Limitless for National Geographic, released in November 2022.
-The six-part series features Chris Hemsworth and delves into the science of longevity and how to live better and longer.
+The six-part series features Chris Hemsworth and delves into the science of longevity.